spectrocloud/librarium/packages/docs/content/04-clusters.md

 To create a GCP cloud account, you need the JSON credentials (service account key) file of the service account.

-In order to create service account, user should have one of the following IAM roles:
+To create a service account, the user should have one of the following IAM roles:
 `roles/iam.serviceAccountAdmin` or `roles/iam.serviceAccountAdmin`.

-To create a service account, refer to: https://cloud.google.com/iam/docs/creating-managing-service-accounts.
+To create a service account, refer to https://cloud.google.com/iam/docs/creating-managing-service-accounts.

 The service account should have the following minimum roles: